xarial/codestack/solidworks-api/document/assembly/add-display-data-marks/index.md

 This will allow to open all sub components in the Large Design Review mode and activate used configurations.

 {% code-snippet { file-name: Macro.vba } %}

+Alternative version of the macro will only process configurations of the active part or assembly and add the Display Data marks

+{% code-snippet { file-name: ActiveDocumentMacro.vba } %}